 Overview

-The database interface is designed to simplify common database operations in a room-based system.
-Each method in database client corresponds to a particular request sent to the server, handling tasks like table creation, updates, deletions, and searches.
-The client leveragesJsonResponse
+TheDatabaseClient serves as a high-level interface for interacting with a relational-like database.
+It lets you manage room-scoped tables and perform structured queries.
+Each method in the DatabaseClient corresponds to a particular request sent to the server, handling tasks like table creation, updates, deletions, and searches.
+The client leverages JsonResponse objects and typed parameters to streamline the process.
+Use it to:

 API Methods

 Below is a summary of the primary methods.
-Each method is asynchronous, so you shouldawait
+Each method is asynchronous, so you shouldawait the call.

 Description Retrieves a list of all table names currently present in the database.
 Returns:- A promise that resolves to an array of table name strings.